zzz0906/LeetCode/README.md

 I search in the Internet and find a genius datastructure——unordered_map.

 We can use bucket to compute the number of each char.
 And use this bucket a1b2c3 as the key and a list as the value.
 Accept!

+## 50. Pow(x, n)
+It's a really HARD QUESTION TODAY.
+I do not know how to solve this.
+Maybe we can use quick power or something.

+So, let us try quick power.
+We use recursive to implement this problem.

+for 2^n we can compute 2^n/2 * 2^n/2, but, if we compute 2^n/2 * 2^n/2
+WE NEED TO COMPUTE THE X N

+FIRST WE NEED TO GET X N/2
+THEN WE LET RES = X N/2

+RES * RES = X N

+YES!!! accepted!
+I am so clever!